 From a domestic perspective, the main provisions are embodied in the Air Safety Act 21/2003 (LSA), although – as with EU legislation – there are detailed regulations in many specific aspects of aviation operations.
 Air safety is essentially under the control of AESA, although other governmental agencies (such as police bodies) cooperate with AESA as well.

-The insurance set forth under Regulation (EC) No 785/2004 on insurance requirements for air carriers and aircraft operators are fully applicable in Spain.
-Insurance and reinsurance activities can be carried out in Spain by Spanish entities and also by EU insurance companies, subject to the provisions of Directive 2009/138/EC (as amended) and Spanish implementing legislation (basically, the Act 20/2015).
+The insurance set forth under Regulation (EC) No. 785/2004 on insurance requirements for air carriers and aircraft operators is fully applicable in Spain.
+Insurance and reinsurance activities can be carried out in Spain by Spanish entities and also by EU insurance companies, subject to the provisions of Directive 2009/138/EC (as amended) and Spanish implementing legislation (basically, Act 20/2015).
 Although the insurance market has been largely liberalised inside the European Union, certain types of risks still must be insured by national insurance companies.
-Aviation risks of Spanish airlines must still be subject to insurance made by Spanish insurance companies, who regularly reinsure the associated risks in the international markets.
-Article 78 of the Act 50/1980 on Insurance Contracts states that an insured cannot claim directly from the reinsurer any compensation or require any other duty to be performed by the reinsurer.
+Aviation risks of Spanish airlines must still be subject to insurance supplied by Spanish insurance companies, who regularly reinsure the associated risks in the international markets.
+Article 78 of the Act 50/1980 on Insurance Contracts states that an insured party cannot claim directly from the reinsurer any compensation or require any other duty to be performed by the reinsurer.
 Thus, in principle, cut-through clauses are not directly enforceable in Spain if the relevant insurance contracts are subject to Spanish law.
 However, Article 107 of the same Act expressly allows the submission to foreign laws for aircraft insurance.
 Therefore, the validity of a cut-through clause will depend on the choice of law clause in the lessee's insurance contracts.
 Nevertheless, some legal scholars still consider that this type of clause is not enforceable in Spain based on a literal interpretation of the said provision.

 There is no specific regulation or policy in Spain concerning airline access or competition, since all these matters are to be handled in line with EU policies and rules.
 No domestic sector-specific competition rules have been published, but given Spain's membership of the European Union, Spanish competition authorities are bound by and follow the legislation and guidelines that emanate from the EU.
 These are abundant as far as the aviation industry is concerned and focus mostly on state subsidies, concentrations of undertakings and fostering free competition.